FurWaz/VyBeen/README.md

 **A realtime music streaming website in pure JS/NodeJS.**

 ## Run the website
-To run the nodeJS server, just go at the project's root folder and do:
+To run the nodeJS server, be sure that a recent version of nodeJS is installed.
+Next, go at the project's root folder and do:
 ```bash
 npm install
 ```
 ```bash
 npm start
 ```
+The NodeJS server is now listening on port 5621

 ## Youtube search
 To be able to enter only keywords in the player's search bar instead of giving a youtube link: